 This leaves open the potential to retest that more prominent 2,970-3,030 range, with its prominence as the key resistance.
-That was further reinforced by the manner in which it failed badly from near its low end last Thursday despite very positive fundamental influences; such as the central bank support all week and the COVID-19 therapeutic developments noted previous.
+That was further reinforced by the manner in which it failed badly from near its low end In late April despite very positive fundamental influences; such as central bank support all of that week and COVID-19 therapeutic developments noted previous.
 Yet recovery from below the 2,850 area has pushed above it once again after not even seriously testing the 2,750 support.
 That points to another possible test of the 2,970-3,030 resistance.

-For more on the overall Evolutionary Trend View on the 'long arc', please see last Wednesday's TrendVlew Video (https://bit.lv/2SkZz5p) on the JUNE S&P 500 FUTURE developments prior to the most recent test of that higher resistance and current downdraft.
+For more on the Evolutionary Trend View on the 'long arc', please see last the Wednesday April 29th TrendVlew Video (https://bit.ly/2SkZz5p) on the JUNE S&P 500 FUTURE developments prior to the most recent test of that higher resistance and subsequent downdraft.
 However, all of the more major trend dynamics remain the same now as discussed in the middle of last week.